5 min read By Mike VanVickle

 Disclosure Requirements Real estate disclosure laws typically require that property conditions affecting value or insurability be disclosed.
 BPS non-compliance is such a condition.
 Sellers must disclose non-compliance to buyers, which immediately reduces the buyer pool and negotiating power of the seller.

 Property Value Impact Non-compliant buildings typically sell for less than compliant buildings, all else being equal.
-The discount typically exceeds the cost of achieving compliance, making early action financially rational.
+The discount typically exceeds the cost of achieving compliance, making early action financially rational from a pure real estate valuation perspective.

 Why Procrastination Is Not a Strategy

-Some building owners think: “Yes, I’ll eventually comply, maybe I’ll just delay and pay penalties.”
+Some building owners think: “Yes, I’ll eventually comply, maybe I’ll just delay and pay penalties as a business cost.”
 This is not a sound business strategy because:

 1. Penalties accumulate faster than you might expect.
-What feels like a small annual fine quickly becomes significant.
+What feels like a small annual fine ($25,000/year) quickly becomes substantial when compounded over multiple years.
+Three years of non-compliance means $75,000+ in penalties alone, before implementation costs.

-2. Compliance becomes harder later.
-If you wait until 2027 to start your audit (as a Tier 1 building), you’ll find auditors booked solid.
-If you wait until 2028 to start improvements, you have no time to implement anything substantial.
+2. Compliance becomes harder and more expensive later.
+If you wait until 2027 to start your audit (as a Tier 1 building), you’ll find qualified auditors booked solid with 3-6 month waiting lists.
+If you wait until 2028 to start improvements, you have only weeks before the deadline—no time to implement anything substantial.
+Late-stage compliance also attracts expedited audit fees (25-50% premium).

-4. Reputational damage compounds.
+5. Reputational damage compounds.
 Non-compliance creates negative perception that persists even after compliance is later achieved.
+Tenants, lenders, and business partners lose confidence in building management.

-5. Regulatory intensity increases.
+6. Regulatory intensity increases.
 Buildings in persistent non-compliance receive more regulatory attention and enforcement activity than buildings that achieve compliance promptly.
+ODOE’s enforcement focus naturally gravitates toward buildings actively in violation.

 The Better Path: Plan for Early Compliance

-Rather than risking penalties and the associated complications, early compliance offers multiple advantages:
+Rather than risking penalties and associated complications, early compliance under ORS 330-300 offers multiple advantages:

 • Predictable costs without penalty accumulation